BinaryNate/markdown-previews/api.md

 <a name="SalesForceConnection"></a>

 ## SalesForceConnection
-Manages a session with and requests to SalesForce's REST API, including authentication and automatically retrying requests.
+Manages a session with and sends requests to SalesForce's REST API.
+It handles authentication and automatically retries common request failures (e.g. the infamous `UNABLE_TO_LOCK_ROW` error).

-This class's interface consists of a single `request()` method, so if you want different request-level functionality, you can extend this class or implement a replacement with the same interface.
+This class's interface consists of a single `request()` method, so if you want different request-level functionality, you can extend this class or implement a replacement which implements the same interface.

 **Kind**: global class